-Physical dependence occurs quickly with opiates and opioids, requiring more and more of the drug to achieve previous results.
+Physical dependence is marked by, requiring more and more of the opiate or opioid drug to achieve previous results.

 This dependency is formed as the brain adapts to the drug and develops a tolerance for it.
 This tolerance requires the user to increase the amounts of the drug that is used in order to feel the same effects and prevent withdrawal symptoms.

 Withdrawal is an uncomfortable and often painful set of symptoms experienced by a user when these drugs are no longer used.
 Symptoms can include: